برجاء الإنتظار ...

 Pediatric Use

-The safety and effectiveness of intravenous administration of BENLYSTA have not been established in pediatric patients with active lupus nephritis younger than 18 years of age.
+The safety and effectiveness of intravenous administration of BENLYSTA have not been established in pediatric patients younger than 5 years of age.

 The safety and effectiveness of subcutaneous administration of BENLYSTA have not been established in pediatric patients younger than 18 years of age.